 Provide documentation of financial resources that allow for the continued operation of the service and demonstrate appropriate liability processes and procedures that satisfy the degree of liability exposure being carried.

 Guidance: The organization must show that it has a budgetary provision to operate the service for at least a twelve-month period, with a clear review of the budgetary planning within that period so as to keep the budgetary provisions extended.
 It must also show how it has determined the degree of liability protection required, in view of its exposure per ‘service’ and the number of users it has.
-This criterion helps ensure that Kantara Initiative does not grant Recognition to services that are not likely to be sustainable over at least this minimum period of time.
+This criterion helps ensure that Kantara Initiative, Inc. does not grant Recognition to services that are not likely to be sustainable over at least this minimum period of time.

 AL3_CO_ESM#050 Data Retention and Protection